Hook (video game): PC version

-Sega and SNES versions
+Sega and Super NES versions

-This version is a side-scrolling platform game.
-The Sega CD version features identical gameplay to the Genesis and SNES versions.
-The Game Gear version has eight levels and the Genesis version features 11 levels, while the SNES and Sega CD versions have 12 levels.
+These versions are side-scrolling platform games.
+The Sega CD version utilizes the identical gameplay of the Genesis and Super NES versions.
+The Game Gear version has eight levels, while the Genesis, Sega CD, and Super NES versions all have 11 levels.
 Each version features various locations that include caves, forests, lagoons, and snowy mountains.
 Throughout the game, the player must defend against Hook's pirate henchmen, as well as spiders, snakes, and skeletons.
 Peter Pan's primary weapon is a dagger.
 After completing the first level, the player receives the golden sword as a weapon, capable of shooting balls of energy.
 If the player is attacked, Peter Pan drops the sword and must use the dagger, while the golden sword can sometimes be retrieved in the following level.

 The player's health meter is measured as leaves.
 The player begins with two leaves, and loses one each time an enemy attacks.
 The player can collect additional leaves throughout the game to increase the health meter, for a maximum total of four leaves.
 Fruits that are scattered throughout each level can be collected to refill the player's health meter.
 After collecting pixie dust, Peter Pan has the ability to fly for short periods of time, until the Fly Meter becomes empty.
 Tinker Bell appears throughout the game to refill the Fly Meter.
 The game does not include a password feature.

 The film's musical score was adapted for use in the Sega CD version, which also includes digitized graphical sequences from the film, and voice acting.
 Additionally, the Sega CD version includes a computer-generated scan of Captain Hook's ship, which is featured during the game's introduction.